 None of the NEOs received perquisites which, in the aggregate, were worth more than CDN\$50,000, or 10%, of the respective executive officer's salary.
-Mr. Burns, Mr. Yee, Mr. Cho and Mr. Garvin received benefits in the form of parking and an annual health assessment.
+Mr. Burns, Mr. Yee, Ms. Ower and Mr. Ferneyhough received benefits in the form of parking and an annual health assessment.
 Mr. Burns also received a club membership.
-Mr. Dick received a monthly housing allowance in lieu of a pension plan.
+Due to being located in the Netherlands, Mr. Dick received a monthly housing allowance in lieu of a pension plan, an 8% holiday allowance, and the customary 13th-month salary paid in the Netherlands.

 In 2019, the Company launched an Employee Share Purchase Plan ("ESPP") in Canada to encourage all full-time employees, including executives, to purchase common shares of the Company.
 Shares are purchased through the open market and are not issued through treasury.
-Eligible employees may contribute up to 10% of their base annual salary through payroll deductions.
+Eligible employees may contribute up to 10% of their annual base salary through payroll deductions.
 The Company makes a matching contribution equal to 50% of the participant's contributions up to an annual maximum of \$10,000.
 Participation in the ESPP is voluntary.